miker704/Strife/patches.md

     - Added Online/Offline Status in create dm Server modal via dmServer nav bar.
     - Added Online/Offline Status in create dm Server modal via home nav bar.
     - Added a variety of various style options for online and offline status for various modals.
+    - Added adjustment for 4k screens for active now section (will be moving to present day styles onwards).

 ## Backend Changes